-- Visibility of the model (1) the model can be completely visible

-, transparent or hidden Ø. This feature is useful when a large number of models makes it difficult to arrange them in a print bed. - Locking the model position (2) model can be locked as so the object cannot be moved and rotated; or unlocked a.
+- Visibility of the model (1) the model can be completely visible (), transparent () or hidden (2).
+This feature is useful when a large number of models makes it difficult to arrange them in a print bed. - Locking the model position (2) model can be locked a so the object cannot be moved and rotated; or unlocked ...

-Fig. 2.24 Adding/Removing model.
+Fig. 2.28 Adding/Removing model.